Tomb Raider IV–VI Remastered: Development and release

-Tomb Raider IV–VI Remastered is being co-developed by Saber Interactive and publisher Aspyr.
+Tomb Raider IV–VI Remastered was co-developed by Saber Interactive and publisher Aspyr.
 The two had previously worked on Tomb Raider I–III Remastered (2024), a collection of remasters of Core Design's first three Tomb Raider titles in partnership with Crystal Dynamics.
 Aspyr was already intending to remaster all the Core Design-era Tomb Raider titles before the release of I–III Remastered, with the first remaster's positive response confirming them in their decision.
 The team took player feedback into account, adding more options to photo mode, and including the original graphics as an option.
 The collection also includes the "Times Exclusive" level, a rare extra promotional level released for The Last Revelation.

 According to Aspyr brand manager Matthew Ray, the team took a "unique approach" to the atmospheric graphical updates as The Last Revelation, Chronicles and The Angel of Darkness had a darker and more story-driven tone than the earlier Tomb Raider titles.
 The goal with graphical updates was improving and enhancing them without taking away the established art style.
 For The Angel of Darkness, several additions were made including restored gameplay elements and areas, cut voice lines, and abilities unique to second player character Kurtis Trent.

 Ahead of the release of the first compilation, Aspyr product director Chris Bashaar stated in an interview that they expressed interest in making more Tomb Raider remasters in the future, including The Last Revelation and Chronicles.
 The game was revealed by Crystal Dynamics and Aspyr on 11 October 2024, and was announced to be released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 14 February 2025.